 The towns and cities will have a parade early in the day.
 This is the celebration for the patriotic-, historic- and religious-minded; for the kids, and for those who don't mind large crowds whilst sober.

 In the evening, people drink.
 It's pretty straightforward.
 It's a mess.

 March 17th is also the beginning of fishing season.
-It can be a good night for cider and hashish riverside with a fire.
+It can be a good evening riverside with a fire.

 The sale of alcohol is prohibited on Good Friday.
 People grumble and moan "what's good about it?"
 But others like it this way and enjoy the adaptations.
 It's normal to celebrate the day amongst friends at somebody's house.
 Some say they would miss the alcohol ban if it were lifted.